Why did the school board implement a change to weighted grades?

 Using a decile system for class rank will provide equity.
 Instead of sorting students from 1-400, the new class ranking system gives all students in the top 10 percent of the class the same rank.
 Students will not be penalized for deciding to take more classes.
 The goal is to encourage students to take classes that interest them and will prepare them for post-secondary success, not just to get good grades.

 What are colleges looking for in student applications?

 Colleges tell us they look for four things in students: good grades in high school; rigorous schedules; high test scores; and extracurricular, co-curricular, and leadership activities (this includes band, choir, clubs, community service, church, scouts, etc.).

 Weighted grades have been an improvement over the old system, which only valued good grades.
 The board's changes are meant to further encourage students to challenge themselves in high school.
 We do not want to have policies that would encourage students to drop any courses during high school for the expressed purpose of taking an extra AP course.
 Student course selection should have rigor but should also include non-weighted courses that match with their interests and post-secondary goals.
 Having a policy that would subtly encourage some students to drop non-weighted courses would oppose what colleges are looking for.

 We want students to enroll in and excel in a balanced course-load that interests and prepares them for postsecondary pursuits, not to worry about getting ahead of their classmates.

 When will the decile rank changes go into effect?

-How long have changes been considered?
+How long have these changes been considered?
 Who was involved?